pjvperes/avalanche-mac/docs/smartContracts.md

 - IPayPerClick<TContractState>: Defines the contract's main functionalities like creating partnerships, payments, and managing announcements.

 ### Main Module: PayPerClick
-- Constructor: Initializes the contract with cryptocurrency addresses and the Pragma oracle address for price feeds.
+- Constructor: Initializes the contract with cryptocurrency addresses and the **Pragma oracle** address for price feeds.
-- Storage: Manages announcements, indices, token addresses, and the Pragma contract.
+- Storage: Manages announcements, indices, token addresses, and the **Pragma contract**.
 - Announcement and Partnership Structures: Holds details about each advertising agreement.
 - Token Management: Functions to handle token transfers and conversions.
 ### Private and Utility Functions